 Improving community safety.
-Advancing POsitive outcomes for young adults.
+Advancing Positive outcomes for young adults.

 The young adult brain is still developing, making them highly amenable to rehabilitation.
 This development is highly influenced – positively or negatively – by their environment.
 Massachusetts already recognized emerging adults as a distinct population: our child welfare, healthcare, education, labor and other agencies have all created dedicated policies and programs to support young adults' transition to independent adulthood.
 Developmentally, young adults are more prone to risk-taking and heavily influenced by their environments.
 Research also finds that for those engaging in criminal behavior, the vast majority "age out" of offending by their mid-twenties, particularly with developmentally appropriate interventions.
 Overly punitive approaches with young adults have been shown to extend involvement in the criminal justice system and slow desistance from crime.
-Exposure to toxic environments, like adult jails and prisons, entrenches young adults in problematic behaviors, increasing probability of recidivism.
+Exposure to toxic environments, like adult jails and prisons, entrenches young adults in problematic behaviors, increasing the probability of recidivism.

-- Harvard Kennedy School Program in Criminal Justice Policy & Management / National Institute of Justice: Community-Based Responses to Justice Involved Young Adults
+Harvard Kennedy School Program in Criminal Justice Policy & Management / National Institute of Justice, Community-Based Responses to Justice Involved Young Adults

-- National Institute of Justice / Office of Juvenile Justice and Delinquency Prevention: What Happens and What Should Happen
+National Institute of Justice / Office of Juvenile Justice and Delinquency Prevention, What Happens and What Should Happen

-- National Institute of Justice: Environmental Scan of Developmentally Appropriate Criminal Justice Responses to Justice-Involved Young Adults
+National Institute of Justice: Environmental Scan of Developmentally Appropriate Criminal Justice Responses to Justice-Involved Young Adults

 Key partners in Emerging Adult Justice Reform: